JimLynchCodes/rust-cli-exercises/03_arg_parse/README.md

 <br/>

 ## The Exercise
-Write a Rust program that takes two string arguments.
+Write a cli tool that takes two string arguments.

 The first argument should be required (the program errors or panics if it is not supplied with `cargo run`).